|

 difficult case.
 (More)

-To Top
+Go To Top

 |

-The Tapeboard Problem and
+The Tapeboard Problem and a New Scheduling Algorithm

-by Rick Martinelli
+Rick Martinelli and Neil Rhoads

 Copyright ©, Haiku Laboratories 2006

-Large property management companies typically handle
+property management companies typically handle hundreds of rental units and

-hundreds of rental units and thousands of bookings, sometimes spanning
+thousands of bookings, sometimes spanning several years.
+The tapeboard

-attention by the IT manager of one such company.
-Suppose a rental
+problem was brought to our attention by the IT manager of one such

-property has scheduled a large set of reservations, or bookings,
+company.
+Suppose a rental property has scheduled a large set of

-into various of its rental units, each booking being defined by its start
+reservations, or bookings, into various of its rental units, each

-and end days relative to today, and where some of the guests have indicated
+where some of the guests have indicated they want specific units.
+The

-they want specific units.
-The general problem presented by the IT
+general problem presented by the IT manager was: (More)

-To Top
+Go To Top

 |

-A New Technique for Studying
+A New Technique for Studying Gelation in Polyesters

-by Rick Martinelli, M.A.
+Rick Martinelli, M.A.

 Copyright ©, Haiku Laboratories April 2004

-high-speed stirrer.
-The molten,
+a high-speed stirrer.
+The molten, nonstoichiometric mixtures are

-nonstoichiometric mixtures are reacted to completion to eliminate the
+reacted to completion to eliminate the inaccuracies inherent in the

-inaccuracies inherent in the determination of reaction extent and this,
+determination of reaction extent and this, together with the use of

-together with the use of esterification reactions with minimal side
+esterification reactions with minimal side reactions, reduces many of the

-reactions, reduces many of the problems of previous methods.
+problems of previous methods.
 The experimental results for the

 reactions of simple model compounds are in very close agreement with Flory’s network theory.
-A system containing crosslinking reagents
+A

-with unequally reactive groups has also been considered and the accuracy of
+also been considered and the accuracy of the method enables the reactivity

-the method enables the reactivity ratios of the different groups to be
+ratios of the different groups to be calculated.
+(More)

-To Top
+Go To Top

 |